How do I know I've had an invitation to attend the ceremony?

 If you have recently received your examination results but have not had an invitation to attend the ceremony, please contact us at firstname.lastname@example.org.
 Similarly, if you have graduated in previous years and are interested in attending the ceremony please contact us to find out if you are eligible to attend, and if so, we will send you the guidance notes.

-Please note: Students completing their studies in the same academic year as the graduation ceremony are given priority to attend, but we do not envisage any problems.
+Please note: Students completing their studies in the same academic year as the graduation ceremony are given priority to attend, but we do not envisage any problems in accommodating other attendees.

 You will receive a booking summary email once you have completed your online booking.
-Please print out the summary email and bring it with you to London on Tuesday 19 March 2013 where you will be able to exchange it for your seat tickets.
+Please print out the summary email and bring it with you to the graduation ceremony in London on Wednesday 5 March 2014, where you will be able to exchange it for your seat tickets.

 Please note your booking will only be confirmed once you make the payment for your tickets in full.